 IFI National curates special programmes from the IFI Irish Film Archive, making material from this important national resource available to a wider audience.

 Since 2014, The Irish Film Institute has been bringing films from the collections of the IFI Irish Film Archive back to the counties in which they were made.
 Local Films for Local People (LFLP) is an exciting and varied programme of films presented in collaboration with a range of cultural partners across 14 counties, and 22 venues to date.
 Throughout the year, programmes of local interest are presented in cinemas and arts centres around the country, providing an accessible route to film heritage for a broad range of audiences.
-The programmes include both professional and amateur films documenting domestic life, school days, agriculture, industry, sport, music and much more.
+The programmes include both professional and amateur films documenting domestic life, school days, agriculture, industry, sport, music, and much more.
 Some of the programmes, which date from the earliest days of cinema to recent times, include cine-concerts featuring silent films accompanied by local musicians.

-Now in its fourth year, Local Films for Local People provides an accessible route for a broad range of audiences to their county’s film heritage which is preserved in the IFI Irish Film Archive.
+Now in its seventh year, Local Films for Local People provides an accessible route for a broad range of audiences to their county’s film heritage which is preserved in the IFI Irish Film Archive.

 Organisations interested in collaborating with IFI National should contact Sunniva O’Flynn, Head of Irish Film Programming.